 The path to fluency is, “practice, practice, & practice”.

 *Unterricht und Kompetenzerweb in Deutsch und Englisch

 Beck (et al), März 2006

-Modern Language Labs in Action
+Modern Language Labs

 The following video clips (provided courtesy of our Czech dealer, AV Media) illustrate how teachers and students interact in a modern language lab environment: